RelDenClu: A Relative Density based Biclustering Method for identifying non-linear feature relations: Methodology for Experimental results

 \subsubsection{Real-life datasets used for discovering biclusters}

-We have used three datasets from UCI ML repository to discover classes existing in the dataset as biclusters (reported in Section \ref{UnsupRes}).
-These datasets are given below. \begin{itemize} \item Magic: It is `MAGIC Gamma Telescope Data Set' of size $19020 \times 10$ and contains observations representing gamma and hadron particles. \item Cancer: It is known as `Breast Cancer Wisconsin (Original) Data Set' of size $683 \times 9$.
-The observations represent the conditions 'benign' and 'malignant'. \item Ionosphere: Known as the `Ionosphere Data Set' it has size $351 \times 34$.
+We have used three datasets from UCI ML repository by \cite{UCIML2019} to discover classes existing in the dataset as biclusters (reported in Section \ref{UnsupRes}).
+Description of these datasets are given below. \begin{itemize} \item Magic: It is `MAGIC Gamma Telescope Data Set' of size $19020 \times 10$ and contains observations representing gamma and hadron particles. \item Cancer: It is known as `Breast Cancer Wisconsin (Original) Data Set' of size $683 \times 9$.
+The observations represent the conditions 'benign' and 'malignant'. \item Ionosphere: The size of `Ionosphere Data Set' is $351 \times 34$.
 The observations represent good and bad radar signals. \end{itemize}